Kareemat7/Kareemat7/README.md

 - 👋 Hi, I’m Karimat Salaudeen, junior data analyst.
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics.
-- 🌱 I'm proficient at MsExcel,SQL,and Powerbi.
+- 🌱 I'm proficient at MsExcel,Google Sheet,SQL and PowerBi.
 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 You can reach me @kareematabiola@gamil.com.